 Anchoring Leland’s golf offerings are Compass Pointe and Cape Fear National, designed by Robbins and Cate, respectively.
 Cape Fear National is ranked among the state’s best courses by the North Carolina Golf Panel, Golfweek and GOLF Magazine.
 The 7,217-yard layout at Brunswick Forest is Cate at the top of his game: challenging but fair, visually stunning and memorable from first tee to 18th green.

 Compass Pointe is one of the state’s newest courses, having opened in 2016, and is the centerpiece of a vibrant masterplanned community just 10 minutes from Wilmington.
 A former Nicklaus Design protégé, Robbins crafted Compass Pointe to play at a championship level from the tips while appealing to the development’s swath of retirees.

 Magnolia Greens is Compass Pointe’s sister course featuring 27 holes designed by Tom Jackson.
 The three nines conjure images of the south’s most beautiful flowering trees and bushes: Azalea, Camilla and Magnolia.
 The Camilla-Azalea combo is the “championship” layout.
-Since its 1998 unveil, Magnolia Greens has been recognized as one of the region’s top values with rates under $50.
+Since its 1998 unveil, Magnolia Greens has been recognized as one of the region’s top values with rates around $50.

 Stay and Play